PROJ-D-2024/Tutor2_s30069/README.md

 ### Database Source

-The dataset used is the "Car Object Detection" dataset from Kaggle.
+The dataset used is the "Traffic Signs Detection" dataset from Kaggle.
 It uses the **YOLO (You Only Look Once)** annotation format, where each image in the dataset has a corresponding `.txt` file.
 Each line in a `.txt` file contains the class ID and the normalized bounding box coordinates for a single detected object.

 ### Local Setup